 ORGANIZER.
 WRITER.
 SPEAKER.

-Brea Baker is a freedom fighter and writer (in that order) who has been working for more than a decade, first as a student activist and now as a strategist, to make our planet safer and healthier for Black people.
-As a writer, Brea comments on race, gender, and sexuality for publications like ELLE, Refinery29 Unbothered, Harper’s BAZAAR, Coveteur, and more.
-Her book, Rooted: The American Legacy of Land Theft & The Modern Movement for Black Land Ownership, delves into one of the nation’s first sins: stealing and hoarding the land.
-(One World, 2024)
+Brea Baker is a freedom fighter and writer (in that order) who has been working on the frontlines for over a decade, first as a student activist and now as a movement journalist and national organizer.
+Brea contributes reported op-eds and personal essays to Refinery 29 Unbothered, ELLE, Harper’s BAZAAR, and more.
+As a sought-after speaker and anti-racism consultant, Brea believes deeply in political imagination and the need for nuanced storytelling.
+Her book, Rooted: The American Legacy of Land Theft & The Modern Movement for Black Land Ownership, is about her family’s experiences across the South and why reparations is a critical economic, racial, and environmental justice policy that we need to embrace.

 FEATURED IN